schlotg/viage/docs/api.md

   }
 }
 ```
-The this in the HTML template parameters now refers to the object passed in.
+The 'this' in the HTML template parameters now refers to the object being passed passed in.

 ## Service
 All services must derive off of the Service base class.
 This class gives you the following functionality: